MrG4ming/MaintenanceMC/README.md

 # MaintenanceE - Minecraft Plugin
-A Minecraft plugin to set ypur server into a maintenance mode.
+A Minecraft plugin to set your server into a maintenance mode.

 ## Commands
 ```